-In the UK, the government has been keen to encourage commercial and industrial settings to become more energy efficient.
-Achieving this while maintaining a reliable and comprehensive supply of energy can be challenging, but CHP could offer the solution.
+Throughout the UK, the government has been keen to encourage commercial and industrial settings to become more energy efficient.
+To achieve this while maintaining a reliable and comprehensive supply of energy can be challenging, but this is where CHP could offer the valued contribution, even the whole solution.

 The cost of energy can be a major drain on commercial settings, but CHP could help to reduce the expenditure while simultaneously improving efficiency.

-CHP originated from oil and manufacturing and has now been developed for application in other sectors too, including education, health and hospitality.
+CHP originated from fuel processing plants along with manufacturing and has now been developed for applications in other sectors too, including education, health and hospitality.
 Any setting which experiences a high demand for energy is the ideal candidate to enjoy significant cost savings with CHP.